 As most birders know, identifying fall warblers during migration can be a huge challenge.
 Gone is the brightly coloured and easily identifiable breeding plumage from the spring.
 Instead, we have many drab and in some cases very similar looking warblers.

-I’ve learned a lot of identification tricks this fall (mostly from getting it wrong) that I thought were worth sharing.
+Last fall I learned a lot of identification tricks (mostly from getting it wrong) that I thought were worth sharing.
 Check out my 5 case studies below to see how I turned my “mystery birds” into correctly identified warblers.

 Confusing Fall Warbler #1

-This is a warbler I saw at Britannia Conservation Area in Ottawa on July 23, 2016.
-This is very early for fall warbler migration and I wasn’t in “migration mode” yet when I saw this bird.
+I saw this warbler at Britannia Conservation Area in Ottawa on July 23, 2016.
+This is early for fall warbler migration and I wasn’t in “migration mode” yet when I saw this bird.
 With my summer birding brain, I quickly narrowed things down to warblers that breed in my area.
 But this didn’t look like any of those!

 - Very streaky breast and flanks